kuzzleio/kuzzle/doc/2/api/essentials/errors/index.md

 ## Errors Manager inside Plugins

 When creating your own Kuzzle plugin, you can use the errors manager.

-In order to define your customs errors, you have to write it inside the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json) in a `errors` field.
+In order to define your customs errors, you have to write them inside the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json) in a `errors` field.

 Your manifest will be something like :
 ```